 Danielle Eubank’s work occupies the liminal space between abstraction and representation, actively seeking out the tipping point between the conceptual and visible in her subject of choice: water.
-She consider the forms created by ripples in a pond or the lines of receding waves a foundation for deconstruction.
-From this point of departure, she create patterns within patterns, representing vertical stacks of rhythms in the her physical subject matter.
-Eubank work also highlights questions of proximity that brings the subject right up to the surface of the canvas, almost into the viewer’s space.
+She considers the forms created by ripples in a pond or the lines of receding waves a foundation for deconstruction.
+From this point of departure, she creates patterns within patterns, representing vertical stacks of rhythms in her physical subject matter.
+Eubank’s work also highlights questions of proximity that brings the subject right up to the surface of the canvas, almost into the viewer’s space.
 By layering the paint with broad brushstrokes, she invites the viewer to appreciate the physical, painterly qualities that form the depth of that experience.

 Eubank’s latest body of work is the result of her time spent in the Antarctic Circle.
 For twenty years Eubank has embarked on a project to paint oceans across the world in order to capture their unique beauty and to illustrate the damage humanity has inflicted on oceans.
 The artist explains, “Looking for formal value is my way of coping with the destruction.”